jamesrosing/dashboard/memory-bank/activeContext.md

 We are implementing a high-performance 3D visualization system for a real-time dashboard that displays and manages various entity types (drones, vehicles, stationary objects) in a three-dimensional environment.
 The visualization system now leverages Three.js for rendering with a focus on efficient instancing and performance optimization.

+Current focus areas include:

+1. **Enhanced UI Layout Architecture**: Implementing a Split-Pane Layout with Resizable Containers to provide a more flexible and powerful dashboard experience while maintaining a predictable structure.

+2. **Hydration Issue Resolution**: Creating a ClientOnly wrapper component and ensuring consistent state between server and client rendering to address Next.js hydration issues with Three.js components.

+3. **Advanced Entity Organization**: Developing a nested entity tree view organized by entity type with enhanced filtering capabilities and status visualization.

 ## Creative Phase Outcomes

 We've completed two key creative phases that have defined our implementation approach: